How would Bounce have responded to past earthquake events?

 Let’s first look at the science behind Bounce’s claim system.

 Secondly, payment eligibility is based on shaking intensity, with a metric known as Peak Ground Velocity (PGV).
-If an earthquake results in shaking of at least 20 centimetres per second in your location, you are eligible to receive a payment from your Bounce policy.
-PGV takes into account both the depth of the earthquake and the soil structure, meaning that it would consider situations such as the Canterbury earthquakes, where softer soils resulted in greater shaking intensity and damage.
-Refer to GeoNet for more information GeoNet: Earthquake Intensity.
+If an earthquake results in shaking of at least 20 centimetres per second at the nearest GeoNet sensor to your insured location, you are eligible to receive a payment from your Bounce policy.

 Bounces' response